Capture tracking parameters

 - Query strings and why you should have them in form submissions

-- How to capture tracking parameters with form?
+- How to capture tracking parameters with a form?

 - Improve your marketing automation with query string capturing